-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13"), and subsequently issued various corresponding updates that will update the impairment model for financial assets measured at amortized cost, known as the Current Expected Credit Loss model.
+The Organization adopted Accounting Standards Update ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13"), on July 1, 2023, which updated the impairment model for financial assets measured at amortized cost, known as the Current Expected Credit Loss ("CECL") model.
 For trade and other receivables, held-to-maturity debt securities, loans and other instruments, entities will be required to use a new forward-looking "expected loss" model that generally will result in the earlier recognition of allowance for losses.
-For available-for-sale debt securities with unrealized losses, there will be no change to the measurement of credit losses, except that unrealized losses due to credit-related factors will be recognized as an allowance on the balance sheet with a corresponding adjustment to earnings in the statement of activities.
 There are various transition methods available upon adoption.
-ASU 2016-13, as amended by ASU 2019-10, is effective for nonpublic companies for periods beginning after December 15, 2022.
-Early adoption is permitted.
-The Organization is currently evaluating the effect the updated standard will have on its financial statements.
+As a result of the adoption of ASU 2016-13, there were no cumulative effect adjustments to net assets required upon adoption of the new standard.